To read Episode 1 CLICK HERE

 Funke sighed, “Indeed it is a very tricky situation”

-“He gave me till tomorrow to decide and I still…”
+“He gave me until tomorrow to decide and I still…”

 Funke cut her daughter short putting the plate of rice on the table in her daughter’s house “It could be a big risk withdrawing from the job.
 I think you should just take the job but at the same time it isn’t too healthy for you”